Expert Genealogist Roy Stockdill explains how Theresa May's humble family history is a far cry from divisive decisions and historic political deals

 I couldn't find a baptism for Richard but I found at Walton-on-Thames on 6 July 1809 the birth of Ann Needles [sic], daughter of Thomas and Mary.
 Also on the IGI is the baptism of James Brasier at Oxted – very close to Limpsfield - on 22 September 1782, son of Richard Brasier and Ann, who could have been the 4x-great-grandparents of Theresa May.

-On a separate note, I'd like to return to my earlier mention that the Home Secretary, sorry, PM, had a great-grandfather who was a butler in service.
+I'd like to return to my earlier mention that Theresa May had a great-grandfather who was a butler in service.
 He was the father of her paternal grandmother, Amy Margaret Patterson, and he was called David Paterson or Patterson (both versions appear in records).
 I researched his antecedents at the ScotlandsPeople website and discovered he was born in 1852 in a former mining village called Kennet in Clackmannanshire, on the north bank of the River Forth, the son of Alexander Paterson, labourer, and Margaret Watson.

 Roy Stockdill has been a family historian for over 40 years.
 A former national newspaper journalist, he edited the Journal of One-Name Studies (for the Guild of One-Name Studies) for 10 years.
 He is on the Board of Trustees of the Society of Genealogists and is commissioning editor of the 'My Ancestors…' series of books.
 He writes regularly for Family Tree magazine.